inferno-collection/Docs/docs/resources/fire-alarm-reborn/developers/exports/server.md

 None

 #### Return Value
-`string`
+`table`
+- A list/table of strings containing the AOPs currently used for random alarms.

 ### Set Alarm System AOP
-This export determines which AOP should be used when activating Random Alarms.
+This export determines which AOPs should be used when activating Random Alarms.
-For example, if the AOP is set to `LS`, only Alarm Systems with their AOP defined as `LS` will be selected.
+For example, if the AOP list is set to `{"LS", "BCSO"}`, only Alarm Systems with their AOP defined as either `LS` or `BCSO` will be selected.
 For more info on how to set an Alarm System's AOP, [see here](../tool.md#adding-aop).

 #### Export Name